LaGuer/MathPhysicalConstants.jl/README.md

     julia> MathPhysicalConstants.CGS.GravAccel
     980.665

-last but not least in International System of Units
+last but not least in International System of Units (SI)

     julia> MathPhysicalConstants.SI.GravAccel
     9.80665